 Design mistake #2: You used unsettling wall colours

 Bright tones are great for home offices and study areas since they energise the mind and stimulate creativity.
 However, vibrant and creative hues might not just stimulate your brain for work but may distract you during your sleep.
 But this does not mean you need to stick to dull tones that are boring and monotonous.
 It's important to add some accent hues and textures to make your bedroom alive and inspiring.
-When painting your walls, choose vibrant choices like blue, calming green, and subtle pink are pretty colours that are also relaxing.
+When painting your walls, choose vibrant choices like blue, calming green, and subtle pink, which are pretty colours that are also relaxing.
 Natural and neutral tones like leafy greens, navy blue, grey, and brown can balance bright accents.
 If you love vibrant colours in your room, choose some spots to decorate without distracting you at night.

 Design mistake #3: Your bedding accessories are uncomfortable

-If you've been using your pillows for over two years already, chances are they become saggy, lumpy, and prone to catching allergens.
+If you've been using your pillows for over two years already, chances are they've become saggy, lumpy, and prone to catching allergens.
 That's your cue to replace your pillow.
 When buying your new pillow, like a mattress, make sure to consider one that is supportive and comfortable.
 Also, look for anti-dust mite, anti-bacterial, anti-fungal, and hypoallergenic properties.

-Aside from upgrading your bedding accessories, make sure to wash your dirty sheets and protectors regularly to prevent dirt and gross elements from disturbing your sleep.
+Aside from upgrading your bedding accessories, make sure to wash your dirty sheets and protectors regularly to prevent dirt and other gross elements from disturbing your sleep.

 Design mistake #4: Your room is cluttered

-That sock that's been misplaced on top of your drawer, bottles everywhere, boxes are lying on your floor, and stuff that doesn't have a dedicated place to sit- all these things and some that we didn't mention don't just obstruct your room's visual flow but also your convenience.
-Your bedroom should be nothing but comfortable to help you enjoy your time for yourself and your family, but a cluttered bedroom takes the sense of convenience and makes your room difficult to navigate.
+That sock that's been misplaced on top of your drawer, bottles everywhere, boxes lying on your floor, and stuff that doesn't have a dedicated place to sit—all these things and some that we didn't mention don't just obstruct your room's visual flow but also your convenience.
+Your bedroom should be nothing but comfortable to help you enjoy your time for yourself and your family, but a cluttered bedroom takes away the sense of convenience and makes your room difficult to navigate.
 Treat decluttering as a way to clear your mind.

 Declutter your room by removing the things you don't need and getting the appropriate storage solutions for the stuff that will remain in your room.
 Based on your needs, you can go for a versatile wardrobe or a chest of drawers to utilise your vertical space: welcome other storage solutions and DIYs.
-Remember that when you declutter, you want to have a clear view of your storage needs first before buying your storage solutions.
-This is to make sure you don't buy something that won't be that useful.
+Remember that when you declutter, you want to have a clear view of your storage needs before buying your storage solutions.
+This is to make sure you don't buy something that won't be very useful.

 Design mistake #5: The scent of your room is not good for your sleep